shramonaroy/particle/index.md

 Besides engineering and coding, I've always been a Dance enthusiast.
 I briefly trained as an Odissi dancer and have ever since been in touch with it.
 Dancing is an indispensable part of my life and I have been a part of multiple semi-classical and contemporary dance teams till date.

-I'm also somewhat of a bookworm and love the works of Rabindranath Tagore, Jane Austen, Dan Brown and JK Rowling.
+I'm also pretty much a bookworm and love the works of Rabindranath Tagore, Jane Austen, Dan Brown and JK Rowling.
 Apart from this I also enjoy singing and listening to music.
 I also watch a lot of movies ranging from Hollywood to all time Bengali classics along with more contemporary ones.

 This is the web corner of a 20 year old having the time of her life doing what she loves with the best people around her.